Pyxie00927/Chaudhuri_lab_website/research/index.md

 ### Extracellular matrix viscoelasticity and its impact on cells
 <div class="col-md-7 order-md-1 ">

-<p>Many soft tissues are viscoelastic, exhibiting stress relaxation in response to a deformation.
+Many soft tissues are viscoelastic, exhibiting stress relaxation in response to a deformation.
 We have found that extracellular matrix viscoelasticity regulates various cellular behaviors, such as spreading, differentiation, matrix formation, matrix remodeling, migration, and division.
 We seek to how elucidate the mechanisms by which matrix viscoelasticity influences cell biology, and harness these insights towards the development of new therapies and applications in regenerative medicine.
-A key finding is that cells utilize stretch-activated ion channels to sense matrix viscoelasticity.<p>
+A key finding is that cells utilize stretch-activated ion channels to sense matrix viscoelasticity.

-<p></strong> Relevant publications: </strong>1.
+**Relevant publications:** 1.
 Lee, Stowers, and Chaudhuri, Volume expansion and TRPV4 activation regulate stem cell fate in three-dimensional microenvironments , Nature Communications (2019).
 2. Lee, et al, Mechanical confinement regulates cartilage matrix formation by chondrocytes , Nature Materials (2017).
 3. Chaudhuri, et al., Hydrogels with tunable stress relaxation regulate stem cell fate and activity, Nature Materials (2016).
-4. Chaudhuri, et al., Substrate stress relaxation regulates cell spreading, Nature Communications (2015).<p>
+4. Chaudhuri, et al., Substrate stress relaxation regulates cell spreading, Nature Communications (2015).

 </div>
 <div class="col-md-5 order-md-2 align-self-center">